shakfu/py-js/README.md

 ### Homebrew Python3

-Homebrew Python3 should be installed.
-See [Homebrew](https://brew.sh) for the install oneliner, it is provided here as well.
+Homebrew Python3 is required.
+If it is not already install see [Homebrew](https://brew.sh) for the install oneliner (provided here as well for reference).

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"